duckietown/lib-dt-apriltags/README.md

-# dt-apriltags: Python bindings for the Apriltags library
+# lib-dt-apriltags: Python bindings for the Apriltags library

 These are Python bindings for the [Apriltags 3](https://github.com/AprilRobotics/apriltags) library developed by [AprilRobotics](https://april.eecs.umich.edu/).
 Inspired by the [Apriltags2 bindings](https://github.com/swatbotics/apriltag) by [Matt Zucker](https://github.com/mzucker).